So, what gets you out of bed? Can rediscovering your passion help you heal?Tweet

 - What have you done about that “pipe dream” you have always wanted to do?
 In my case, it was writing.
 So, I am now a published author.
 Will I be rich?
 Probably not, but I did it, I fulfilled a very old pipe dream.
-Redefine your dreams, they don’t have to make you money.
-Trust me, it didn’t diminish the feeling of fulfillment, deprive you of the joy and yes, it can give you the motivation to you need to carry forward.
+Redefine your dreams – they don’t have to make you money.
+Trust me, it didn’t diminish the feeling of fulfillment or deprive me of the joy.
+And yes, it can give you the motivation you need to carry forward.

 Having the courage to follow through with my passion liberated me to an extent.
 I had a goal in front of me and as a result, I had something productive to pursue.